 1. Mae Haad Beach and Ko Ma Islet

 Ko Ma is a tiny green islet (northwest of Koh Phangan) connected by a narrow sandy stretch with the mainland.
 It takes 5-10 minutes for one to cross this trail on foot but be prepared as the path is full of broken corals that may hurt your feet!
 The surrounding beach is nice and in general the place is very unique.
 We found the least shallow waters here and this beach is suitable for families but you need to watch your steps as there are some black sea cucumbers at the sea bottom.

 2. Haad Salad

 I call this type of beaches «the everyday beach».
 What does it mean?
-It is the easily accessible one but, at the same time, not full of people or over developed.
-It has few places to eat/ drink without worrying or paying your salary off.
-It is the first beach that pops into your mind when you need a close by and relaxed place with some facilities and it s one of the most suitable for family beaches at Phangan.
+It is the easily accessible one but, at the same time, not full of people or overdeveloped.
+It has a few places to eat/ drink without worrying or paying your salary off.
+It is the first beach that pops into your mind when you need a close by and relaxed place with some facilities and one of the most suitable for the family beach excursions at Phangan.
 Salad beach is the perfect candidate for this list!
 With its soft sand and the pleasant waters is also a decent choice for a no-hassle, relaxing day next to the sea.

 3. Haad Rin Beaches : Nok and Haad Seekantang (Leela)

 Haad Rin is the most famous village in Koh Phangan as the Full moon party takes place here.
 The Nok beach is the main one for the party so it is definitely the most touristic and crowdy.
 It is considered dirty after the monthly party but the local community makes efforts to return it at an acceptable level of cleanliness as soon as possible.
 On the other hand, the neighbouring Leela is very quiet with no loud music / jet skis etc. Both have shallow and warm waters and white powder type sand!
 Not my favourite but definitely two of the best beaches of Koh Phangan.

 4. Thong Nai Pan Yai